 The Treasury of Atreus

 The use of megalithic elements in the entrance, (can you see the size of that massive stone??) and the relieving triangle above the door to distribute the weight to the posts so the lintel won’t crack, give credit to the ingenuity of that civilisation.
-As do the 33 concentric circles of corbelled stones that line the inside of the tomb ending in a single stone at the top.
+33 concentric circles of corbelled stones line the inside of the tomb ending in a single stone at the top.
 Once the vault was completed, the masons carved away the stone stepped interior, eventually leaving a smooth arching wall.
 It is 13m high and leaves you thinking “wow”.

 Further information